foundator/foundator.github.io/README.md

 * Use 4 spaces for indentation.
 * Put left curly braces on the same line as the statement it belongs to.
 * Use camelCase.
 Don't use underscores or screaming case in identifiers.
+* Avoid abbreviations, except when they are proper nouns.
+In that case, capitalize as Json instead of JSON.